koolreport/examples/README.md

-# koolreport-examples
+# Examples using KoolReport framework
-Examples using KoolReport framework
+These examples demonstrate KoolReport framework's and its packages' abilities.